-Re-rate notice date --- the date on which one of the parties serves a re-rate notice repo rate rate termination/extension /extension substitution ution can it be re- rated? when can re-rate be requested (rerate date)? re-rate notice period interest payment date eligible dates termination/exte nsion notice period notice date substitution notice period open repo option 3.1 repurchase date conventional or mandatory settlement period n/a open option 2.1 same as termination notice period any business day within term option 3.2 after option 1.1 whenever requested by either party, if other agrees any business day until termination or during a sub-period or on any of a series of agreed dates end of calendar month option 4.1 any business day within term as agreed but beyond conventional or any business day fixed-term option 2.2 same as conventional or mandatory settlement period option 3.3 on the re option 4.2 any business day within agreed sub-term mandatory settlement period within term rate date option 4.3 on any one of a series of agreed business days as agreed option 1.2 floating option 2.1 original repurchase date or, if extended, new repurchase date option 3.1 any business day within term option 4.1 when extendible automatically updated but change in spread can be requested by either party, if other when parties agree to extend when parties agree to extend option 2.2 spread option 3.2 any business day within agreed sub-term extension takes place on original repurchase date irrespective of how far in advance extension is agreed paines agree to extend مار برده re-rate date option 3.3 on any one of a series of agreed business days option 4.2 as otherwise agreed
+Re-rate notice date --- the date on which one of the parties serves a re-rate notice reporate rate termination/extension /extension substitution tution can it be re- rated? when can re-rate be requested (rerate date)? re-rate notice period interest payment date eligible dates termination/exte nsion notice period notice date substitution notice period ober oben repo option 2.1 same as option 3.1 repurchase date any business day conventional or mandatory settlement period n/a o. oben period period 100 within term option 1.1 whenever requested by either party, if other agrees any business day until termination or during a sub-period or on any of a series of agreed dates option 3.2 arter option 4.1 any business day within term as agreed but beyond any business day evergreen fixed-term option 2.2 same as conventional or mandatory settlement period option 3.3 on the re- option 4.2 any business day within agreed sub-term mandatory settlement period within term rate date option 4.3 on any one of a series of agreed business days as agreed option 1.2 floating option 2.1 original repurchase date or, if extended, new repurchase date option 3.1 any business day within term option 4.1 when exter extendible are index would be automatically updated but change in spread can be requested by either party, if other when parties agree to extend when parties agree to extend option 2.2 spread option 3.2 any business day within agreed sub-term extension takes place on original repurchase date irrespective of how far in advance extension is agreed parities agree to extend 2 A R L L L L L L L L L L L L L L L L L L re-rate date option 3.3 on any one of a series of agreed business days option 4.2 as otherwise agreed